Where is John Hartson now?

 Hartson also won the Scottish Football Writers’ Association Player of the Year Award and the Scottish Players’ Player of the Year Award in 2005 for his performances in the green and white hooped shirt.

-Internationally, Hartson represented the Wales national team 51 times, scoring 14 goals.
+He also represented the Wales national team on 51 occasions, scoring 14 goals.

 In 2009 Hartson was diagnosed with testicular cancer which had spread to his brain and lungs but after extensive chemotherapy and numerous operations he was given the all clear in 2013.

-In 2012, Hartson joined the Welsh national team as part of Chris Coleman’s coaching staff but left in November 2013 to concentrate on his media career and to spend more time with his family.
+Having previously coached at Newport County on a part-time basis, Hartson joined the Welsh national team as part of Chris Coleman’s coaching staff in 2012 but left in November 2013 due to family and work commitments.

-Having started a new career as a pundit for Setanta Sports, ITV and S4C after he retired from playing, Hartson is now a regular contributor on the BBC’s football programmes Football Focus and Final Score as well as working for BT Sport on their ‘Score’ programme
+Hartson has now forged a career in the media and is a regular contributor on the BBC’s football programmes Football Focus and Final Score as well as working for BT Sport on their ‘Score’ programme

 In 2018, Hartson was one of eight celebrities to perform the ‘Full Monty‘ live on ITV to raise awareness of testicular cancer and prostate cancer.